 Hometown/first soccer experience: Born in Macedonia, a small town called Struga where I played street soccer from 6 to 15 years old.
 At 15, I came to the USA and got involved in club and high school soccer, moved on to Division 1 college soccer, tried out professionally, and ended up playing semi-pro.

 Family: I am married and have two beautiful children named Elijona and Rijan.
 I have 3 sisters and 41 first cousins all around the world about my age, and they all have children around my kids ages–you can imagine the rest.

-Favorite Team and why: Barcelona, because I like the way they play and because we have a partnership with one of their former youth Directors, Albert Capellas who developed the likes of Inesta, Buesqets, Pique.
+Favorite Team and why: FC Barcelona, because I like the way they play and because I have been influenced and mentored by a great friend of mine Albert Capellas, Former FC Barcelona Youth Coordinator who has worked and developed the likes of Inesta, Buesqets, Pique.